 A more detailed breakdown of assets and associated risks are published in the accounts for the West Yorkshire Pension Fund.
-These form part of Bradford MDC Statement of Accounts and can be found on Bradford Councils website at - Bradford.gov.uk/your-council/council-budgets-and spending.
+These form part of Bradford MDC Statement of Accounts and can be found on Bradford Councils website.

 Basis for Estimating Assets and Liabilities